Zarif-SBU/ProjectFakeSo/README.md

 - [Functionality](#functionality)

 ## Installation
+The project uses MongoDB as the NoSQL database to store data related to this application.
 The repository has a server and client directory.
 Each directory has the `package.json` and `package-lock.json` files, which list the dependencies of the server and client applications, respectively.
 To install the necessary dependencies, run the following commands:

 ```bash